Yes, plutonium from SC is still in Nevada. The Energy Department is working on it.

 “So I can’t go into details, but I will assure you that we are honoring the commitment that we made,” Verdon said.
 “So, we are acting on what the commitment was and will continue to do so.”

-The Energy Department and the semiautonomous National Nuclear Security Administration do not openly discuss the movement of plutonium, citing obvious safety and security concerns.
+The Energy Department and the semiautonomous NNSA do not openly discuss the movement of plutonium, citing obvious safety and security concerns.
 A spokesperson on Friday said the weapons-and-nonproliferation agency would “continue to honor and act on the commitment that we’ve made to remove the plutonium.”

 The National Nuclear Security Administration dispatched the tranche of plutonium to Nevada as part of a grander effort to get 1 metric ton of the dangerous material out of South Carolina; the Energy Department in late 2017 had been ordered to do so by a federal judge.

-In its July 2018 analysis, the National Nuclear Security Administration suggested it would repackage a metric ton kept at the Savannah River Site's K-Area and send it cross-country: to the Pantex Plant near Amarillo, Texas, or to the Nevada National Security Site.
+In its July 2018 analysis, the NNSA suggested it would repackage a metric ton kept at the Savannah River Site's K-Area and send it cross-country: to the Pantex Plant near Amarillo, Texas, or to the Nevada National Security Site.
 Ultimately, the agency explained, the plutonium would end up in New Mexico, at Los Alamos National Laboratory near Santa Fe, where it would be used in plutonium pit production, the crafting of nuclear weapon cores.

-“This material will ultimately be used for vital national security missions and is not waste,” reads a memo written by William “Ike” White, at the time the National Nuclear Security Administration’s chief of staff.
+“This material will ultimately be used for vital national security missions and is not waste,” reads a memo written by William “Ike” White, at the time the NNSA’s chief of staff.

 Pantex had been readying to receive plutonium from South Carolina since at least mid-February 2019, the Aiken Standard previously reported.